 11. Spend NYE in a National Park

 We think a week’s getaway in Pembrokeshire National Park is the ultimate way to relax during the New Year period.
-One of our featured properties, Waterwynch House sleeps up to 28 people and also has direct access to a secluded beach.
-It’s the perfect holiday haven for large groups or extended families looking to celebrate New Year’s Eve in style.
 The park’s expansive wild coastline makes a fantastic location for long walks, sunsets, winter picnics or just watching the world go by.

 12. A Dog-Friendly Holiday in the Highlands

 Want to plan a New Year’s holiday but don’t want to leave your furry friends behind?
 If your family circle isn’t complete with your loveable mutt, head off to the Scottish Highlands for a scenic walking trip.
 The Highlands is one of Britain’s top destinations for dog walking, renowned for its many dog-friendly hotels, B&Bs and rental properties.
 There are endless walking routes to take your dog on and you will never struggle to find a pub that welcomes four-legged companions.

 13. Winter Boating in Norfolk